Fredrick-Kiboi/alx-higher_level_programming/0x06-python-classes/README.md

   - Instantiation with optional size: def __init__(self, size=0):<br>
   - size must be an integer, otherwise raise a TypeError exception with the message size must be an integer<br>
   - if size is less than 0, raise a ValueError exception with the message size must be >= 0<br>
 - You are not allowed to import any module

+3. **Area of a square** <br>
+*mandatory*
+- Write a class Square that defines a square by: (based on 1-square.py)<br>
+  - Private instance attribute: size<br>
+  - Instantiation with optional size: def __init__(self, size=0):<br>
+  - size must be an integer, otherwise raise a TypeError exception with the message size must be an integer<br>
+  - if size is less than 0, raise a ValueError exception with the message size must be >= 0<br>
+- You are not allowed to import any module
+- Public instance method: def area(self): that returns the current square area